 The MAC comprises variables and constants that define its behavior.
-In this standards, these are referred to as “PIB attributes”.
+In this standard, these are referred to as “PIB attributes”.

-Table and Table list variable and constant PIB attributes.
+Table 44 and Table 45 list variable and constant PIB attributes.
 It provides the attribute name, a description and information about the constant or space of possible values and associated units.
 Some variables shall be readable and writable via the MLME-GET.request and MLME-SET.request respectively.
 Whether a variable can be read or written is indicated by a get for read or set for write in the get/set column.
 Attributes that are purely internal to the MAC are neither readable nor writable.

-[NOTE: There should be default values for the PIB variables]